Board of Directors

 The Board determines, demands, and assures appropriate organizational performance.
 This includes fulfilling the mission of the organization, determining its future direction, and assuring the organization’s fiscal health.
 A Board Member is expected to attend all Board Meetings and to participate in committees and other activities as needed.

-Some of the major responsibilities of an Asperger Works Board Member are to:
+Some of the major responsibilities of an AWorks Board Member are to:

 - Ensure appropriate linkage between the work of the organization’s programs and the mission and goals of Asperger Works to its constituents;